 “We hope that our first site, which is being called the Mechanic Sculpture Garden, will be joined by additional locations at as many as a dozen sites in the Borough,” he adds.

-Selections are made by HOST ‘s Selection Advisory Committee, which includes Robert Roesch, chair of the Department of Sculpture at the Pennsylvania Academy of Fine Arts; artist and sculptor Beth Wagner; Allie Westerside, a member of the arts faculty at Haddonfield Memorial High School, and Harting, who also serves as a member of the Borough’s Planning Board.
+Selections are made by Host’s Selection Advisory committee which is chaired by John Giannotti and includes Robert Roesch chair of the Department of Sculpture at the Pennsylvania Academy of Fine Arts, Allie Westerside a member of the Arts faculty at Haddonfield Memorial High School, Tom Wagner and Harting who also served as a member of the Boro Planning Board.

 Board of Trustees